Sairyss/domain-driven-hexagon/README.md

 **Important to keep in mind**: never log or add to `metadata` any sensitive information (like passwords, emails, phone numbers etc) since this information may leak into log files.
 Aim adding only technical information.

 - Exception abstract base class example: [exception.base.ts](src/core/exceptions/exception.base.ts)
-- Validation Exception class example: [validation.exception.ts](src/core/exceptions/validation.exception.ts)
+- Domain Exception class example: [domain.exception.ts](src/core/exceptions/domain.exception.ts)
+- Check `src/core/exceptions` folder to see more examples (some of them are exceptions from other languages like C# or Java)

 Read more: